The Scrum Survival Guide™

 The workshop will help you:

-• Adopt a more Agile approach to the way you manage projects.
+- Adopt a more Agile approach to managing projects.

-• Facilitate Scrum events: refinement, planning, daily scrum, review and retrospective reviews.
+- Facilitate Scrum events, including refinement, planning, daily Scrum, review and retrospective reviews.

-• Implement the Scrum Master role, the responsibilities of the Scrum team and understand how Scrum fosters collaborative relationships through coaching, facilitating and upskilling your project team.
+- Implement the Scrum Master role, understand the responsibilities of the Scrum team, and learn how Scrum fosters collaborative relationships through coaching, facilitating and upskilling your project team.

-• Expedite projects by using the full skill-set within the team and delivering little and often.
+- Expedite projects by using the complete skill set within the team and delivering little and often.

 What will your organisation get out of it?

 Organisations will find that their project teams become more flexible, with the ability to deal with complexity and constant change.
-These confident Scrum Masters will be able to focus the project team to deliver the right outcomes, reducing waste and saving time.
-The project team will have a continuous improvement mindset, developing competencies, improving working practices, increasing productivity and reducing the risk of project failure.
+These confident Scrum Masters will be able to focus the project team on delivering the proper outcomes, reducing waste and saving time.
+The project team will adopt a continuous improvement mindset, developing competencies, refining working practices, enhancing productivity, and mitigating the risk of project failure.

 Typical workshop content